 You can spend a whole night just trying out new kratom tea recipes!
 The traditional practice of drinking kratom tea is deeply rooted in community.
 Try our kratom chai latte to spice up your kratom routine—it’s our go-to brew on a stormy fall evening.
 It takes a bit longer to make than your average brew in a thermos, so it’s a great option for when you have friends or family over and want try something new.

 Don’t like chai?
 Grab your favorite spices or fruits (oranges, cranberries, apples), or add some pumpkin spice flavoring to your kratom to really immerse yourself in the season.
 (Quick plug for a staff favorite: our Cacao Uplift blend has a slightly-chocolatey flavor and is a perfect Halloween-time treat!)

 Keep in mind, if you’re trying out multiple recipes, making large batches, or experimenting with varied steep times, the strength of your brew and the serving size may be different than what you’re used to.

 Which Strain of Kratom Tea for Which Fall Activity?

 We won’t harp on this section for too long, as we suggest you check out our previous post “The Myth of the Kratom Strain (PT 1)“.

-That being said, if you’re planning on doing anything physical, white and green kratom strains are generally thought of as the go-to.
+That being said, if you’re planning on doing anything physical, kratom strains within the white and green vein color categories are generally thought of as the go-to.
 These strains are often used as a natural pre-workout substitute, sometimes in the form of capsules.
 This category includes popular strains such as Super Green Malay and White Borneo.

 In contrast, red vein kratom strains are generally thought of as your more relaxing strains.
 If your aim is to chill out and have a warm cup of tea before bedtime, red vein strains are your best option.
 Popular red vein kratom strains include Red Bali and Red Maeng Da.